MichaelWaruiru/Group43-Week5-Assignment/README.md

 ## Overview

-This repository contains the solution for the Group 43 Week 5 assignment.
-The project demonstrates [briefly describe the main problem being solved or the application's purpose].
+This repository contains the practical submission for Group 43’s Week 5 assignment, focusing on the AI development Workflow such problem definition, Data collection and preprocessing, model development (model selection and training), Model evaluation and deployment, Ethical consideration and reflection.

-## Features

-- [Feature 1: Describe a core feature]
-- [Feature 2: Describe another important feature]
-- [Add more features as relevant]
+- Real-world datasets was employed.
+- The implementation leverages popular Python libraries: Scikit-learn etc.
+- The goal is to develop solutions, analyze results, and reflect on the ethical implications of AI models.

 ## Getting Started